Exhibitions at Montréal museums

 Écomusée du fier monde

 Dedicated to exploring the history of Montréal’s working class, the Écomusée du fier monde is open from Wednesday to Sunday.
-Their latest exhibition Crossroads and Culture: Ontario Street in the Faubourgs runs to March 2.
+Their permanent exhibition All the Livelong Day!
+The Joys and Sorrows of Life in a Working-Class Neighbourhood chronicles Montréal’s Centre-Sud neighbourhood from the second half of the 19th century onwards, tracing its evolution through the pivotal periods of industrialization, deindustrialization and the community movement.

 Richard Burnett